DreamTechie/Graph-algorithm/GRAPH_README.md

     -  Take input from file or from the console
     -  Construct adjacency listing from the given input of format {1: [2], 2: [4], 3: [4, 1]}
     -  Create a graph class with all the required parameters, such as node pointer, visited flag, parent node, child node etc
+        - I have created some unnecessary fields in this program, it's just for some future works, if future exist == Ture
-    -  Create graph objects equals no of available nodes and initialize all the node as per the requirement
+    -  Create graph objects mapped to equals no of available nodes, and initialize all the node as per the requirement
     -  Create all the necessary functions such as DFS, longest path finder and so on
+        - Some created function may be useless for this problem
     -  Call DFS function for the graph traversal and find if the graph is DAG or not
     -  If graph is DAG, find all the possible paths and linear ordering of the given directed graph
     -  Print the necessities and exit